atomist-attic/rug-rugs/README.md

 Before running this editor, you must have the following prerequisites satisfied.

-*   A Rug Archive source code repository
+*   A Rug archive source code repository

 #### Parameters